SlavkoPar/JSBelgrade-MERN/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;"dev": "concurrently \"npm run server\" \"npm run client\""\
 &nbsp;&nbsp;}\
 We can concurrently **debug** Node and React

+### Try this Application at you local machine
+First, clone this repository.
+Install MongoDB at your local machine, or create free cloud MongoDB database.
+After that enter connection string into the **.env** like I did, for example:
+**MY_MONGO_URI='mongodb://127.0.0.1:27017/JSBelgrade-MERN'**

 ### Generator
 ##### `yarn run generate-menu-meal`